 The global telepresence robot market is experiencing explosive growth, projected to reach USD 989 million by 2030, growing at a CAGR of approximately 14.86%.
 This surge is driven by the permanent shift to hybrid work, advances in 5G connectivity, and increasing adoption in healthcare and education sectors.

 For distributed teams, telepresence robots transform how remote employees participate in office life.
-Rather than being a face on a screen in a conference room, remote workers can:
+Rather than being a face on a screen in a conference room, remote workers can join spontaneous discussions, tour facilities, and attend networking events.

 Companies like Google, Microsoft, and Intel have deployed fleets of telepresence robots to keep their distributed workforces connected.
 For more on how robotics is transforming the workplace, check out our dedicated guide.

 The healthcare sector has become one of the largest adopters of telepresence technology.
-Medical telepresence robots enable:
+Medical telepresence robots enable remote patient consultations, ICU monitoring without physical exposure, family visits to isolated patients, and remote medical education.

-The COVID-19 pandemic accelerated healthcare adoption dramatically, with hospitals using telepresence robots to minimize exposure while maintaining patient care.
+The COVID-19 pandemic accelerated healthcare adoption dramatically.
 Learn more about how robots are revolutionizing healthcare in our comprehensive healthcare robotics guide.

 Schools from K-12 to universities are deploying telepresence robots to ensure no student is left behind.
 For an in-depth look at educational applications, see our guide on robots in education.